-We have attempted to address some of the common areas of concern for those considering the implementation of a new accounts system.
-We would appreciate any feedback or if you have any further queries please Contact Us.
+We have attempted to address some of the common areas of concern for those considering the implementation of a new accounting system.
+We would appreciate any feedback on our accounting system FAQ or if you have any further queries please Contact Us.

 We have 10 years data in our current system which we would not like to lose – Is it possible to bring all of this data into the new system?

 Most companies keep a copy of their old system available to them for reference purposes and only transfer across outstanding transactions into the new system; Also, the implementation of a new system provides you with the opportunity to remove redundant customers, suppliers and stock items.